 One approach involves consulting the web pages of the relevant departments where lists of the faculty members and their research interests can be found.
 Another approach is to ask friends or acquaintances if they know of openings in any labs.
 From these sources, a student can choose several faculty members whose research is of interest to them.
 (Please keep in mind that if research is pursued in a lab outside the Department of Biology, the student will require a sponsor within the biology department who deems the research suitably biological; see below.)
 The student should then go to the web pages of those faculty members and locate the list of the professor’s current publications.
 Students can obtain these publications from the library or online and read one or two to gain further insights into the type of research carried out in different labs.
 Once you have prepared yourself, you should contact the faculty member to express interest and inquire if a position is available.
 Be brief and ask for an interview.
 Please do not spam the faculty—write to individuals.
 See this page of the advising website for more helpful tips on this process.

 If the faculty member responds favorably, you should write a resume listing your academic qualifications, any previous lab experience, your course schedule (showing the time you have available for research), and bring this to the interview.
 Treat the interview like a job interview.
 If the professor has no room, ask if she or he knows of any other labs with openings.

 How to Register for Undergraduate Research

 After finding a place in a research lab, you must register to receive academic credit.
-To register, students need to submit an Undergraduate Research/Independent Study/Internship supplemental form to the Registrar and a Contract for Students Conducting Independent Research for Credit form to the biology research sponsor.
+To register, students need to submit an Undergraduate Research/Independent Study/Internship supplemental form to the Registrar.
 Students will sign up for 020.503–504 Introduction to Research in Biology (if a freshman or sophomore), or 020.513 or 020.514 Research Problems in Biology (if a junior or senior).
-Note that both forms require a short description of the intended project.
+Note that the Registrar form requires a short description of the intended project.